yominater/Obsidian-share/content/index.md

 title: Home
 ---
 ## Introduction
-This is a link→ [[DWYL]] If you click it it will take you to a page on this site.
+This is a link→ [[DWYL.md]] If you click it it will take you to a page on this site.

 Topics are subdivided into headings.
 Headings are rainbow colored starting from red and ending at purple.